WOAM & IJM Join Forces to Shed Light on Anti-Trafficking in the Philippines

 For Immediate Release

-Singapore, 19 November 2019 – Women on a Mission (WOAM), a non-profit organisation headquartered in Singapore that supports and empowers women survivors of violence and abuse, has partnered with International Justice Mission (IJM), a global organisation that protects those living in poverty throughout the developing world by combatting violent forms of oppression, including sex trafficking.
+Singapore, October 3, 2022 – Women on a Mission (WOAM), a non-profit organisation headquartered in Singapore that supports and empowers women survivors of violence and abuse, has partnered with International Justice Mission (IJM), a global organisation that protects those living in poverty throughout the developing world by combatting violent forms of oppression, including sex trafficking, forced labour and online sexual exploitation of children.

-In January 2020, an international delegation of women from Singapore will head to Manila, Philippines, to learn more about how IJM’s efforts are helping to protect vulnerable populations.
-During the 4-day visit (January 15-18), the women will discover how IJM supports the local public justice systems in the Philippines to help protect children from a particularly harrowing form of modern slavery – online exploitation of children (OSEC).
+In December 2022, an international delegation of women from Singapore will head to Manila, Philippines, to learn more about how IJM’s efforts are helping to protect vulnerable populations.
+During the 5-day visit, the team will learn how IJM supports and partners with the local public justice system in the Philippines to help protect children from a particularly harrowing form of modern slavery – online exploitation of children (OSEC).

-IJM staff will draw WOAM participants closer to their work on the front-lines by hearing first hand accounts from IJM lawyers, and social workers, and meeting local government power actors who combat OSEC.
+IJM staff will draw WOAM participants closer to their work on the frontlines and IJM lawyers, investigators, prosecutors, and social workers will share first-hand accounts with them.
+The women will also meet local government power actors who combat OSEC.
 “IJM is thrilled to be partnering with Women on a Mission (WOAM), specifically in the Philippines, where we are fighting against the evil of online sexual exploitation of children (OSEC).
-IJM’s ambitious goal – to end OSEC – will require the tenacity of not only governments and NGOs, but also individuals, networks and civil society engagement.
-We are thankful that the WOAM community is willing to draw close to the very dark issue of OSEC, and look forward to multiplying our efforts through this intentional engagement in January 2020.” – Evelyn Pingul, National Director of Communication, Activations and Partnerships, IJM Philippines
+IJM’s ambitious goal – to end OSEC – will require the tenacity of not only governments and NGOs, but also individuals, networks, and civil society engagement.
+We are thankful that the WOAM community is willing to draw close to the very dark issue of OSEC and we look forward to multiplying our efforts through this intentional engagement in December 2022.” – Evelyn Pingul, National Director of Communication, Activations and Partnerships, IJM Philippines.

 OSEC Primarily Fuelled by Predators in the West

 OSEC is a growing problem in the Philippines, with thousands of referrals coming to the Philippines every month.
 48% of OSEC victims rescued by IJM are 12 years old or younger, and the youngest victim rescued by IJM and local authorities was a two month-old baby.
-No data exists on the exact number of child victims of OSEC because it is a very hidden and layered crime, made more complex because of the anonymity of the internet.
-OSEC is primarily fuelled by demand from child sexual predators in Western countries; they no longer need to travel to abuse children, and instead can direct abuse online from the comfort of their homes.
+Today, abusers located anywhere in the world can exploit children without ever leaving their homes.
+There are no reliable estimates on how many children are trapped in the industry, where predators from around the world pay to watch and direct the sexual abuse of children via livestreams, with the median age of victims being just 11 years old.
+However, the United Nations estimates that at least 750,000 sexual predators are online at any given time.
 There is a very real and urgent need to strengthen laws and penalties in Western countries and raise awareness of the realities of OSEC.
-This is a global issue that will only be resolved with a very clear and coordinated approach.
+This is a global issue that will only be resolved with a very clear and coordinated global response.

-Local traffickers who facilitate OSEC can earn up to US$100 per show.
-In 77% of IJM-supported cases, the local traffickers are family members or relatives.
+In IJM-supported cases, 41% the local traffickers are biological parents and 42% of local traffickers are other relatives, close family members or neighbours of victims.
 OSEC thrives in environments where laws are not effectively enforced, and many perpetrators believe they will never be caught.
-Because OSEC generates “easy money” with a seemingly endless supply of customers, we need a strong, united and closely coordinated strategy within local and global law enforcement teams in order to fight and ultimately end OSEC.
+Because OSEC generates “easy money” with a seemingly endless supply of customers, we need a strong, united, and closely coordinated strategy within local and global law enforcement teams in order to fight and ultimately end OSEC.

 Mount Pinatubo Lake Hike